cobyeastwood/blue-bot/README.md

 	<br/>

-2. Trading strategies can be placed inside the following code block on [line 43](https://github.com/cobyeastwood/BlueBot/blob/master/main.go#L43).
+2. Trading strategies can be implemented as the following.

 	<br/>